zicht/z/README.md

 Deploy a release to a specific environment

 ### simulate ###
 Simulate a deploy to a specific environment.
-The only difference with an actual deployment is that the 'post' tasks may differ, and that the synchronization of the data is done with a --dry-run flag.

 ### content.backup ###
 Create a local backup archive of remote content (database + content assets)

+### ssh.init ###
+Copy your key to the remote system using ssh-copy-id.

 ### ssh ###
 Log in to the remote shell